Black Hole spin dependence of general relativistic multi-transonic accretion close to the horizon: Introduction

-The transonic flow properties in phase portrait, however, can not be determined completely analytically for certain issues which will be elaborated in the subsequent sections.
-For such purpose, we demonstrate the equivalence between the set of differential equations describing the space gradient of the stationary flow velocity and that of the acoustic perturbation (stationary barotropic sound speed), and the first order autonomous dynamical systems.
+The transonic flow properties in the phase portrait, however, can not be determined analytically because of certain issues which will be elaborated in the subsequent sections.
 The emergence of the multi-transonic behaviour manifests through the critical point analysis.
-Such multi-transonic accretion solution, as we will see in the subsequent sections, may contain stationary shock, properties of which are obtained by the explicit solution of the general relativistic Rankine-Hugoniot conditions.
-The properties of the post shock flow are then studied as a function of the black hole spin -- the Kerr parameter $a$.
-The post shock flow solution are then followed upto a sufficiently close proximity of the event horizon to demonstrate how the terminal values of the shocked accretion variables are influenced by the black ole spin angular momentum, and the consequences of such dependence are discussed in detail.
+Such multi-transonic accretion solution, as we will see in the subsequent sections, may contain a stationary shock, properties of which are obtained by the explicit solution of the general relativistic Rankine-Hugoniot conditions.
+The properties of the post shock flow are then studied as a function of the black hole spin -- the Kerr parameter, $a$.
+The post shock flow solutions are then followed up to a sufficiently close proximity of the event horizon to demonstrate how the terminal values of the shocked accretion variables are influenced by the black hole spin angular momentum, and the consequences of such dependence are discussed in detail.